 Like many other industries, commercial auto insurance is also challenging in the social services space.
 Any organization that owns or leases vehicles and is transporting people is seeing higher rates.
 How to deal with it?

-"The key is to run (motor vehicle records) on all drivers," says Stolle.
+"The key is to run (motor vehicle records) on all drivers," says Parisoff.

 On the Property side, accounts with wildfire exposure face a tough insurance market.

-"If you have a group home for developmentally disabled people or youth home and it's located in a wildfire-prone area, many markets don't want to provide the Property coverage," Stolle explains.
+"If you have a group home for developmentally disabled people or youth home and it's located in a wildfire-prone area, many markets don't want to provide the Property coverage," Parisoff explains.

 Addressing Social Service Insurance Challenges

-When reviewing an insured's options, Stolle recommends reviewing its abuse and molestation best practices to prevent losses.
+When reviewing an insured's options, Parisoff recommends reviewing its abuse and molestation best practices to prevent losses.

 Underwriters want verification that organizations are implementing and following the procedures they have in place.
 RPS, for instance, takes a proactive approach by asking for documentation, which helps get the coverage clients need.